CODETHVRD/Python-Playground/README.md

-Python projects
+Repository of python projects that im interested and working on started with FREECODECAMP Comp Sci course,

-these are python projects that i am going thorugh, i am using FreeCodeCamp.Org to get the projects to work on
+Current: Building graphical models/graphs using python